-How do you use the Ohio Fair Plan?
+How do you apply for the Ohio FAIR Plan?

-You must first request a login ID and submit an application through the Agent Online Services portal.
+The agent assisting you must request a login ID and submit your application through the Agent Online Services portal.
 Once you receive your ID confirmation and password, you can select the application that best aligns with your property type and which coverage.
-After identifying if the property meets the eligibility requirements, you can submit the application through the portal.
+After identifying if the property meets the eligibility requirements, you and your agent can submit the application through the portal.

-If you want to apply for a binder coverage, there is a binder deposit at the end of the application process which can be paid through different methods.
 Once an application is submitted, the application goes through an underwriting process.
-The earliest date that the property can receive coverage is the day after OFP has received a completed application along with the binder fee.
+The earliest date that the property can receive coverage is the day after OFP has received a completed application along with a deposit.

 Frequently asked questions

-The OFP is for any Ohio state property that has been denied coverage by at least two insurance companies and that meets the following eligibility to apply.
-If you are a first-time homeowner in Ohio, depending on if you have met the criteria, you may be able to apply for the OFP.
-The OFP is for property owners who have been denied insurance by at least two insurance companies.
+The OFP is for any Ohio state property that has been denied coverage by at least two insurance companies and that meets the eligibility requirements we outlined above.
+If you’re looking for home insurance for first-time homebuyers, you may be able to apply for the OFP, so long as you meet the criteria.

-The OFP offers coverage at the basic level and standard rates.
-It offers homeowners, renters, crime, farm and fire coverage options for multiple family dwellings, depending on the type of coverage.
+The OFP offers basic coverage at standard rates.
+It offers homeowners, renters, crime, mine subsidence, farm and fire coverage options for multiple family dwellings, depending on the type of coverage.

-Unlike other insurance companies that have local agents to assist with the application process, the OFP does not have any agents to assist.
-If you are a property owner in Ohio who has been denied insurance from at least two insurance companies, you would need to create a login ID and submit an application to get a property insured.
-There may be a binder coverage at the end of the application process.
+OFP partners with local, independent agents who earn a commission for helping you with the OFP application process.
+If you are a property owner in Ohio who has been denied insurance from at least two insurance companies, an agent can help you create a login ID and submit an application to get a property insured.